 - Repair damaged window screens and install door sweeps.

 - Make sure you always keep your windows and doors closed, including the garage door.
-Bees and flying insects just need one opportunity to make into your home.
+Bees and flying insects just need one opportunity to make it into your home.

-- To safeguard your home a little extra, use an insecticide barrier or request for a pest inspection.
+- To safeguard your home a little extra, use an insecticide barrier or request a pest inspection.

 Even during the preparations for the festive season, you should be careful as the chances of pests entering your home through Christmas trees, firewood and decorative items are high.
 Ask home pest control experts or look online for tips on preventing pests during festive preparations.
 Professional pest control services are one of your best bets if you suspect a pest infestation in your home.
 They provide an integrated pest management approach to ensure that your home remains pest-free in all seasons.